Polinera/postman-portfolio/README.md

-# postman-portfolio
-API testing project using Postman with the JSONPlaceholder API.
-Includes organized collections, environment variables, and automated tests for GET, POST, PUT, and DELETE requests.
-Demonstrates practical API testing workflow with clear documentation and screenshots.
+Showcasing practical API testing skills with Postman, this project includes organized collections, environment variables, and automated tests for GET, POST, PUT, and DELETE requests.
+It demonstrates a complete API testing workflow, structured for clarity and real-world applicability, highlighting the ability to validate responses, maintain reusable test collections, and efficiently test any RESTful API.